Conservation laws and slow dynamics determine the universality class of interfaces in active matter

-\emph{Conclusion} - We introduced a minimal active hard-disk model that realizes three distinct non-equilibrium liquid-gas universality classes of interfacial fluctuations, each tied to specific bulk conservation laws.
-We also uncovered that slow dynamics arising from crystallization or glassiness in the denser phase can modify the interface properties.
+\emph{Conclusion} - We introduced a minimal hard-disk model driven by active collisions that realizes three distinct non-equilibrium liquid-gas universality classes of interfacial fluctuations, each tied to specific bulk conservation laws.
+We also uncovered that slow dynamics arising from solid-like ordering or glassiness in the denser phase can modify the interface properties.
 This model directly maps onto quasi-2D vibrated granular systems undergoing phase separation, offering an experimentally accessible platform for probing non-equilibrium interfacial physics~\cite{maire2025dynamical}.
-Unlike many active matter systems -- where long persistence lengths and interfacial polarization might necessitate a large system to observe universal scaling~\cite{Pérez-Bastías_Soto_2025, caprini2020spontaneous, Lee_2013, hermann2020active} -- this granular system may offer a more accessible path to asymptotic behavior.
+Unlike many active matter systems---where long persistence lengths and interfacial polarization might necessitate a large system to observe universal scaling~\cite{Pérez-Bastías_Soto_2025, caprini2020spontaneous, Lee_2013, hermann2020active}---this granular system may offer a more accessible path to asymptotic behavior.

-To go beyond our studies, it would be valuable to develop a theory that predicts the measured interfacial exponents, specifically $\chi \simeq 0$ for liquid–solid interfaces and $\chi \simeq 0.25$ for liquid–glass interfaces.
-Building on the 1D flat interfaces studied here, exploring two-dimensional or curved interfaces -- relevant for biological systems~\cite{kuroda2025effects, hyde1996language, schamberger2023curvature, sabari2020biomolecular, brangwynne2009germline, molliex2015phase, liu2025nonequilibriumdynamicsmembranelessactive, zwicker2025physics}, finite-size effects~\cite{luu2013capillarylike}, and nucleation~\cite{cates2023Nucleation, langford2024mechanics, zakine2024unveiling, richard2016nucleation, sarma2025dynamic} -- offers an interesting direction.
+To go beyond our studies, it would be valuable to develop a theory that predicts the new measured interfacial exponents and that would relate them to the slow relaxation of the bulk.
+Notably, it would be interesting to determine how the large-scale scaling of the interface is affected when bulk diffusion is restored at long length scales, either by defects in the solid or by the weak stability of the glass.
+Building on the 1D flat interfaces studied here, exploring two-dimensional or curved interfaces---relevant for biological systems~\cite{kuroda2025effects, hyde1996language, schamberger2023curvature, sabari2020biomolecular, brangwynne2009germline, molliex2015phase, liu2025nonequilibriumdynamicsmembranelessactive, zwicker2025physics}, finite-size effects~\cite{luu2013capillarylike}, and nucleation~\cite{cates2023Nucleation, langford2024mechanics, zakine2024unveiling, richard2016nucleation, sarma2025dynamic}---offers an interesting direction.
 For example, nucleation driven by active collisions may exhibit strong non-equilibrium behavior~\cite{maireThesis}, distinct from that in conventional active matter~\cite{cates2023Nucleation}.
 More generally, interfaces with additional internal order (nematic, smectic, or polar) could reveal new universality classes, offering an exciting avenue for future study.